ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteWaypoint.rst

 ISiteWaypoint
 =============

-.. py:class:: ISiteWaypoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteWaypoint

    object

    Interface used to access the options for a waypoint site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteWaypoint

 Overview
 --------